microsoft/dstoolkit-mlops-v2/README.md

    - `Start NYC Taxi Local Pipeline`
    - `Start London Taxi Local Pipeline`
 3. Click the green play button (`▶`) next to the dropdown to start the task.
+4. For the NYC Taxi and London Taxi pipelines, you will be prompted to enter two values:
+   - **Build Environment:** Choose from `pr`, `dev`, or any other configured environments.
+   - **Wait for Completion:** Choose `True` if you want the pipeline to wait for completion before exiting, or `False` to allow it to run asynchronously.
-4. The output and any debugging information will be displayed in the **Debug Console** or **Integrated Terminal**, depending on the task configuration.
+5. The output and any debugging information will be displayed in the **Debug Console** or **Integrated Terminal**, depending on the task configuration.

 ### Notes

 - Ensure that your environment is correctly set up and all necessary dependencies are installed before running these tasks.
+- The available options for `build_environment` and `wait_for_completion` are defined in the [launch.json](.vscode/launch.json) file and can be modified to suit your project’s needs.
-- If you encounter any issues, check the `launch.json` file in the `.vscode` directory to verify the configuration.
+- If you encounter any issues, check the [launch.json](.vscode/launch.json) file in the `.vscode` directory to verify the configuration.

 ## Contributing